-The Trustee has appointed an Investment Adviser, Hymans Robertson LLP, to assist it in determining and reviewing its ongoing investment policy.
+The Trustee has appointed an Investment Adviser, Isio Group Limited, to assist it in determining and reviewing its ongoing investment policy.
 The Investment Adviser provides routine advice on the suitability of the Trustee's investments relative to its liabilities, and also assists the Trustee in reviewing the performance of its investment managers.
-This is a separate appointment to that of Hymans Robertson LLP as actuaries to the Plan.